 Dr. Rosiek is Board Certified by the American Board of Psychiatry and Neurology.
-In addition to her role as Medical Director for Aspire, she also is the Medical Director for Aspire Indiana Health, Inc, and serves on their Board of Directors.
+In addition to her role as Vice President of Medical Services/Medical Director for Aspire, she also is the Medical Director for Aspire Indiana Health, Inc, and serves on their Board of Directors.

 She and her husband, Paul, have two grown children, and a couple of dogs that keep them busy.
 She enjoys her family and any time she can spend on a lake!

 Dr. Jody Horstman